Macrogol: Mechanism of action as a laxative

 Macrogol is an osmotically acting laxative; that is, an inert substance that passes through the gut without being absorbed into the body.
 It relieves constipation because it causes water to be retained in the bowel instead of being absorbed into the body.
 This increases the water content and volume of the stools in the bowel, making them softer and easier to pass, as well as improving gut motility.

 Chemistry

 Available forms

-Macrogol is sold as a non-prescription preparation in the form of powder.
 When sold for gut cleansing (and as a laxative), it is usually in combination with salts such as sodium bicarbonate, sodium chloride and potassium chloride to help mitigate the possibility of electrolyte imbalance and dehydration.
-Brand names include SoftLax, Purelax, MiraLax, Laxido, Glycoprep, CosmoCol, Movicol, Cololyt, Osmolax, and others.
+Brand names include Cosmocol, Cololyt, Glycoprep, Laxido, Miralax, Molaxole, Movicol, and Osmolax.

-It is dissolved in water to create a clear and odorless solution which is then drunk.
-While most consumers find the taste of macrogol itself to be very mild and unobjectionable, the electrolytes contained in formulations for purging and cleansing give the solution an extremely salty and bitter taste.

-Polyethylene glycol-electrolyte solution is a prescription product sold under various brand names including Colyte, Gavilyte, Golytely, Nulytely, Moviprep, and Trilyte.
+Polyethylene glycol-electrolyte solution is a fixed-dose combination medication sold under various brand names in the US, including Colyte, Gavilyte, Golytely, Nulytely, Moviprep, and Trilyte.
+Brand names available in the UK include Cosmocol, Klean-Prep, Laxido, Molaxole, Movicol, Plenvu, Transisoft, and Vistaprep.
+As of June 2023, polyethylene glycol 3350 is available in the US as a combination with sodium sulfate, potassium chloride, magnesium sulfate, and sodium chloride and sold under the brand name Suflave.
+It is indicated for cleansing of the colon in preparation for colonoscopy in adults.